 - Level-headed approach to gender issues: if everyone could approach gender issues and differences like Tannen does, we wouldn’t have feminists and The Red Pill

-- Deep wisdom on power dynamics: Tannen understands social and power dynamics so deeply that this book was enlightening even for a more advanced student like myself
+- A treasure trove of power dynamics wisdom: Tannen understands social and power dynamics so deeply that this book was enlightening even for a more advanced student like myself

 “Talking from 9 to 5” is a true gem of a book for a social scientist like myself.

 It contains more psychology and power dynamics wisdom than ten normal books put together.

 On the other hand, if you are looking for a more practical manual, this might not be your thing since it’s more academic-oriented.